• Skip to primary navigation

 salmon cakes on plate.

-1. One pound of cooked salmon (or 2 cans of wild salmon)
+1. one pound of cooked salmon (or 2 cans of wild-caught, wild-caught salmon if available)

 2. shallots or onions (or dried chives for low fodmap)